 Outside the food industry freeze-drying is used for pharmaceuticals and the production of medicines.
 Laboratories in fields such as chemistry, pharmaceuticals and biotechnology use freeze-drying to process some of their samples.

 Process development is essential in freeze drying: each product requires different settings for the process parameters like temperature, pressure and duration.
-For example: the vacuum in the second chamber must not be built up until the goods to be dried in the first chamber are dry.
+For example: the vacuum in the second chamber must not be built up until the dry goods in the first chamber are completely frozen.

 Otherwise, the material would expand in the vacuum and possibly overflow from its containers.
 We at Paradise Fruits have special pilot plants to determine the best possible parameter settings for each product.

 We will be happy to advise you on your individual ideas.